 The parents' guide to what's in this book.

-Parents need to know that we found no objectionable content in this book.
-This story celebrates the vivid use of the imagination, suggesting how it can be spawned by unorthodox teaching and used to defeat lockstep obedience.
+Parents need to know that Hooray for Diffendoofer Day! is the tale of an unusual school where students are taught classes like laughing and yelling.
+It celebrates the vivid use of the imagination, suggesting how it can be spawned by unorthodox teaching and used to defeat lockstep obedience.

 Since Diffendoofers have been encouraged to think, they ace the test and belt out the old school song: "You're gribbulous, you're grobbulous, / Each day we love you more. / You are the school we treasure / And unceasingly adore."
 The afterword includes Seuss's original sketches and a history of the project.

-The artwork is filled with creepy characters and dreamy landscapes that readers have come to enjoy from Smith, but it is more self-conscious than Dr. Seuss's satirical strokes.
-The verse is energized and melodious but more deliberate in its message and tone than the doctor's subtle storytelling.
+The artwork is filled with creepy characters and dreamy landscapes that readers have come to enjoy from Smith, but it is more self-conscious than Dr. Seuss' satirical strokes.
 Smith and Seuss' art share the same page, giving off a modest tension, if not sparks.